nextstrain/project-board/README.md

 # Nextstrain GitHub Project

-The Nextstrain team uses [a GitHub project](https://github.com/orgs/nextstrain/projects/11) to plan and track development work across repositories.
+The Nextstrain team previously used [a GitHub project](https://github.com/orgs/nextstrain/projects/11) to plan and track development work across repositories.
+It is no longer maintained, but the scripts used to automate populating the board with items is kept in this repository for archival purposes.

 ### Status